CortSmith/AWS-BlenderRendering/README.md

 - Adjust the Size (GiB) value to a size in gigabytes that suits your needs.

-  - I generally wouldn't go over 100 gigabytes, but you will probably want around 10 - 20 max.
+  - I generally wouldn't go over 100 gigabytes, but you will probably want around 10 - 20 minimum.

 - Set the Availability Zone to us-west-2a.